hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 Scripts can be specified both inside the top-level and inside conditional configurations.

-*Build script*: The `build` script is automatically executed before the JetWork project is built.
+*Build script*: The `build` script is automatically executed before the Jet project is built.
 Here is an example manifest demonstrating the special `build` script:

 **package.json**